lzwjava/blog-source/_posts/2024-11-30-mosquito-en.md

 title: "Mosquitoes Disappear When Temperature Drops"
 ---

-Last night, I intended to go to sleep.
-At the moment I wanted to close the curtains, I found there weren't any mosquitoes in my room.
-Winter is coming.
-Today is Nov 30, 2024.
-I am in Guangzhou, China.
-The temperature in Guangzhou is between 13-20°C.

 In last night, I intened to go to sleep.
-At the moment I want to close the curtains, I found there wasn't any mosquito in my room now.
+At the moment I want to close the mosquito net, I found there wasn't any mosquito in my room now.
 The winter is coming.
 Today is Nov 30, 2024.
 I am in Guangzhou, China.
 The temperature in Guangzhou is between 13-20°C.

 Then I asked the Claude to explain how's the behavior of mosquitoes when the temperature drops.
 I got the following answer: